twitter-archive/cdk/README.rst

 ::

-    sudo pip cdk # if you don't have pip, sudo easy_install cdk cdk --generate=sample.asc # generate a sample presentation cdk sample.asc  # compile it to html open sample.html # use a browser
+    sudo pip cdk # if you don't have pip try sudo easy_install cdk cdk --generate=sample.asc # generate a sample presentation cdk sample.asc  # compile it to html open sample.html # use a browser